 Some plans charge an enrollment fee of approximately $15, which is issued one time.
 Fees to buy foreign stock generally run around $5.00 plus about 10 cents for each share purchased.
 Sales charges are assessed at about $10 plus 10 cents per share.
 You can buy shares approximately two times each month.

-To diversity you stock portfolio, you may benefit by researching the investment opportunities offered by ADRs.
+To diversify your stock portfolio, you may benefit from researching the investment opportunities offered by ADRs.

 Have you ever invested in ADRs?
 How easy was it to do?
 Was it any different than investing in American companies?